Sigay: History

-The original settlers of Sigay were Igorots, or Pagans, who wandered from their ancestral lands in the Mountain Provinces north-westward to the Ilocos uplands.
+The original settlers of Sigay were Igorots, who wandered from their ancestral lands in the Mountain Province to the northwest of the Ilocos uplands.
 Many of them found a home in the mountains of Sigay.
-Years later, the natives' descendants made vows in marriage with pretty Ilocanas.
+Years later, the natives' descendants made vows of marriage with Ilocanas.
 Their offspring were born mestizos - fair skinned, red lipped, pink cheeked and brown haired - and became known as the "New Ilocanos".
-In the year 1700, when Christianity was introduced in the interior towns, baptized children were proclaimed as the "New Christians" or in Tagalog, the "BAGO".
+In the year 1700, when Christianity was introduced in the interior towns, baptized children were proclaimed as the "New Christians" or in Tagalog, the "Bago".
 To this day, descendants of the Igorot natives, the Bago tribes continue to live in Sigay.

-The Bago people are religious, thrifty, hospitable and cooperative.
 Although most of the area has been modernized, there are definite traces of the native customs and beliefs.
 For instance, to this day, the dance "Tadek" is performed during the wedding celebrations.
 In many sitios, the bayanihan spirit generally prevails, especially when building houses, or during the planting and harvest seasons.
 However, some of the older rituals like the Kanlaw are no longer performed, unless necessary.

-To the Bagos of past years, the family was the basic unit of society, and the members were expected to work hand in hand to earn a living.
-The men, as head of the family, were usually the breadwinners.
-These days, however, owing perhaps to poverty, the wives are often seen helping their husbands earn money - whether in the farm, the forest, in the family business, or as government employees/workers, in order to make ends meet.

-The people prefer a peaceful life to complexities; nonetheless they aspire for economic and infrastructure development in the municipality, especially the development of the main road that would connect them to the lowland urban centers, where they would sell their goods, and eventually be able to augment to the family income.